frankiejol/Test-SQL-Data/README.md

 ## match\_table

 Matches all the fields and rows of a table with an expected SQL data.
-The SQL file must have the tablename with the prefix expected, and a number of inserts to match against:
+The SQL file must have the tablename with the prefix expected, and insert statements as rows to match against:

 ### parameters